SweBarre/log-login/README.md

 This plugin logs login atempts to [YOURLS](http://yourls.org).
 I wrote this to be used with fail2ban.

-update the file log_login_settings.php for local settings.
+Before you enable the plugin make sure you copy or rename the log_login_settings.php.dist to log_login_settings.php and update the file log_login_settings.php for reflect your local settings.

 fail2ban
 --------